 The prototype Kelvar Armor is the exact same as the final Kevlar; it gives the player 100 armor points and absorbs 40% of each attack.

 The Megashield is much different in the prototype; instead of giving the player 400 armor points, the Megashield makes the player completely invulnerable for 30 seconds.
 Right before the Megashield runs out, the message "Green Elf needs food badly." appears in the console; a reference to Gauntlet.

 It also looks different as well; it is a shield, but it has spikes on it and appears to be made out of wood and metal, while the final's has no spikes, a large skull on it and appears to be made solely out of metal.

 The Megashield uses significantly different sounds when compared to the final's, but some of the old Megashield sounds were reused for the Save Gem.

 This item can be picked up in E2M3 in both Milestone 2 and the Pre-Alpha, and in all Episode 4 levels in Milestone 2.

 |Prototype Megashield "pickup" sound||Final Save Gem "pickup" sound|

 The Oxylung is an item that does not appear in the final version.
-It gives the player 60 seconds of air while underwater, but there are no underwater segments in E1M3, the map it appears in, making it impossible to see if this actually works in the pre-alpha.
-However, it does eventually run out when picked up, so at least it's timer is working.
+It gives the player 60 seconds of air while underwater, but there are no underwater segments in E1M3, the map it appears in, making it impossible to see if this actually works in the prototype.
+However, it does eventually run out when picked up, so at least its timer is working.